StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

-Closer to the Antarctic continent lives the Antarctic Slope Current, which is a strong jet-like current flowing from east to west, largely driven by coastal winds and feeding off the strong baroclinic front between the shelf and open ocean.
+Closer to the Antarctic continent lives the Antarctic Slope Current, which is a strong jet-like current flowing from east to west, largely driven by coastal winds, the strong baroclinic front between the shelf and open ocean, and tides.
 The ASF separates the generally warmer waters off-shelf from colder coastal waters, with cross-shelf exchange of warm waters of interest for sea level studies due to the potential to melt ice shelves and to allow more land ice to enter the ocean.

 <br> <br>